 2. If you believe the charges are not yours, contact our Fraud Management Department at 212.869.8926, ext.
 615. We will block your VISA Debit Card or ATM card and reissue a new debit card once we receive your completed Visa Debit Card Application.

-3. Complete the Cardholder Fraud Package forms.
+3. Complete the Fraud Action Package forms.

 Once we have the necessary documents, our processors will begin an investigation.
 ActorsFCU will issue your account a provisional credit within five (5) business days.
 However, if any of the charges are found to be yours—or if a merchant voluntarily reverses a charge—the provisional credits for those amounts will be deducted from your account.